 What is the time commitment?

-Peer Ambassadors commit to volunteering for one semester.
+Peer Educators commit to volunteering for one semester.
 This role requires approximately 60 to 72 hours.
 This is the equivalent to 5 hours a week over the duration of the semester.
 Students are expected to attend regular meetings every week.